 8. Carnivals offer a picture of what we look like.
 Our Winter Carnival is mostly indoors so the community can see what we look like on the inside.
 Our Fall Carnival is all outdoors so people can see our true colors of joy.

-11. Our Carnivals have a budget of over $15,000.
+11. Our Carnivals are an investment in community.
 We believe stewarding the giving of people at North Pointe into Carnivals is a great investment that brings good returns in so many ways.

 APPLICATION: Did you volunteer?
-Did you attend for the first time?
-Did you bring a friend?
+Have you attended NP’s Carnival?
 Please leave a comment below and let us know what your experience was like.
 Thank you.

 I’m writing in order to help people grow their faith in Jesus, build strong relationships and make their leadership effective.
 If this material is helpful to you, please follow me.

 - Subscribe.
 I’ll put helpful content into your email box on Mondays and Thursdays, as well as upcoming events at North Pointe Community Church, Edmonton, Alberta.